cloud-gov/cg-site/_docs/overview/fedramp-tracker.md

 We publish two CIS/CRM documents, one for the Paas/Platform service and one for the Pages service:

+#### Cloud.gov Platform

 * [cloud.gov PaaS CIS Worksheet]({{ site.baseurl }}/resources/cloud.gov-CIS-Worksheet.xlsx) summarizes each Low and Moderate security control and whether it is handled by cloud.gov (inheritable), a shared responsibility, or a customer responsibility.
 It includes guidance on which controls a customer on the Platform can fully or partially inherit from cloud.gov.
   * Last Update: 2023-03-17 - Updated front matter

-* [cloud.gov Pages CIS Worksheet]({{ site.baseurl }}/resources/cloud.gov-Pages-CIS-and-CRM-Workbook.xlsx) summarizes each Low and Moderate security control and whether it is handled by cloud.gov (inheritable), a shared responsibility, or a customer responsibility.
-It includes guidance on which controls a customer on Pages can fully or partially inherit from cloud.gov.
+#### Cloud.gov Pages

+* The updated CIS/CRM documents using FedRAMP rev5 templates has been uploaded to [connect.gov](https://www.connect.gov/).
+To download the documents, please complete the FedRAMP Package Access Request Form and follow your agency’s access approval process.
-  * Updated: 2022-11-15 - First published CIS/CRM for cloud.gov Pages
+  * Updated: 2024-07-30 - Updated language to use new process for obtaining documentation through connect.gov
   * Updated: 2024-04-09
     * Updated the date of change to the CIS/CRM.
     * The CIS/CRM has been updated and revised using the latest FedRAMP rev5 template including Low and Moderate controls.
 The CRM focuses on the consideration of cloud.gov Pages static website customers.
+  * Updated: 2022-11-15 - First published CIS/CRM for cloud.gov Pages

 ## Start the ATO process